Guide to 5 Types of Salesforce Architects

 - Leading a team of data analysts

 A Salesforce Data Architect usually works closely with the Technical Architect.
-In some programs, the TA will lead the Data Architect by:
+In some programs the Technical Architect will lead the Data Architect by:

 - Collaborating on optimizing the system back-end to handle large volumes of data (LDVs).

-The TA will also work with the Solution Architect as a close-knit design team – the Party Planner and DJ discussing and coordinating their designs.
+The Technical Architect will also work with the Solution Architect as a close-knit design team – the party planner and DJ discussing and coordinating their designs.

-This means that the Enterprise Architect takes a comprehensive approach at all times when carrying out analysis, design, planning, and implementation to make sure everyone agrees and moves in the same direction.
+This means that the Enterprise Architect takes a comprehensive approach at all times when carrying out analysis, design, planning, and implementation to make sure everyone is in agreement and moving in the same direction.

 They oversee: